vitorm04/docs.pt-br/docs/framework/wcf/samples/configuration-sample.md

 </configuration>
 ```

-## <a name="client-configuration"></a>Configuração do cliente
+## <a name="client-configuration"></a>Configuração de cliente
- No arquivo de configuração do aplicativo para o cliente, `standardEndpoint` um do `dynamicEndpoint` tipo é usado para utilizar a descoberta, conforme mostrado no trecho de configuração a seguir.
+ No arquivo de configuração do aplicativo para o cliente, um `standardEndpoint` do tipo `dynamicEndpoint` é usado para utilizar a descoberta, conforme mostrado no trecho de configuração a seguir.

 ```xml
 <client>